 The Dawes Arboretum has a history with wildlife viewing that includes recorded wildlife observations by founders Beman and Bertie Dawes.

-New opportunities such as an ongoing arachnid study headed by Dr. Andy Roberts of The Ohio State University continues to add previously unrecorded species to the list of wildlife that calls The Dawes Arboretum home.
+New opportunities, such as an ongoing arachnid study headed by Dr. Andy Roberts of The Ohio State University, continue to add previously unrecorded species to the list of wildlife that calls The Dawes Arboretum home.
 Collaborative partnerships with the U.S. Fish and Wildlife Service, the Ohio Division of Wildlife and Universities are imperative to wildlife management at The Arboretum.
 Recent bat surveys identified six species of bats that hunt the night sky at The Arboretum.

 Responsible land stewardship includes responsible wildlife management.
 Wildlife populations are monitored and actively managed by staff and volunteers to prevent destruction of plant collections, habitats and the spread of wildlife diseases.
 A variety of management practices are applied including installing wildlife exclusion fence, taste, odor and noise repellants and nuisance wildlife removal when necessary.